WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - Target: A target type, specifying who is being manipulated
 - Subtype: `public voting power`, `private voting power` or `public starting votes`
 - Value: A target type, specifying the amount of votes
-- Duration: A duration type, specifying for how long the vote manipulation lasts
+- Duration: A duration type, specifying for how long the vote manipulation lasts.
+Defaults to `~Permanent`, leave out if unnecessary.

 As a result of a Vote Manipulation the <Target> receives a `Manipulation` attribute.